 These are just your standard REM sleep dreams.

-The content of the dream can range from pleasant, insightful, prolific, euphoric, to nonsensical, boring, frightening or just plain weird.
-The recall when you wake up could be quite vivid; maybe you remembered the dream very clearly.
+The content of the dream can range from pleasant, insightful, prolific, euphoric, to nonsensical, boring, frightening, or just plain weird.
+The memory of the dream when you wake up could be quite vivid; maybe you remembered all the details of the dream very clearly.
 But lucidity is about awareness in the present moment – So regardless of the content or how much you remembered, if you didn’t know you were dreaming during the dream, it doesn’t count – it’s a non-lucid dream.

 Sub-lucid implies you were close but no cigar – Very common amongst beginners new to lucid dreaming.